vkresch/osi-encoder-decoder/README.md

 # OSI encoder / decoder
 The encoder enables to encode multiple OSI messages into one file.
-The decoder can parse the generated file and output it in a human readable xml-like *.osi format.
+The decoder can parse the generated file and output it in a human readable json-like format.

 ## Usage